Sebastien732/EDA_bookings_excel/README.md

 * removal of all entries (716) with 0 nights stay and 0 adr
 * removal of all entries (111) with 0 adults and 0 child
 * removal of outlayers from adr column
+* add value 0 in column children where the value was left blank

 creation of new CSV hotel_bookings_processed_data creation of file Hotel_bookings_analysis

+## Analysis

+* creation of tab for numerical attributes analysis